 Weight : Between 50 to 70 pounds for females and 65 to 85 pounds for males.
 Although height and weight above the standard is to be discouraged, there is no penalty as long as the dog is well proportioned, otherwise correct and balanced.

 Color : Any color is acceptable with no preference of one over another.

 Coat : The coat is short.
-A wavy coat or a long coat is a disqualifying fault and should not be registered.
-There should be no signs of feathering on the legs, ears or neck area, this is a disqualifying fault and should not be registered.
-OEBS with any sign of long or wavy coats are NOT to be registered.
+A wavy coat or a long coat is a disqualifying fault; there should not be any signs of feathering on the legs, ears or neck area.
+OEBs with any sign of long or wavy coats are NOT to be registered.

 Tail : A pump handle tail that naturally reaches the hock is preferred, screwed short or a docked tails are acceptable.
 The pump handle tail should be carried low and not over the back of the dog.

 Temperament : Disposition should be outgoing and happy.
 While a watchful nature may be expected at home, human aggression without provocation is a disqualifying fault.

 Notice : Any breeder that registers long coated OEBs or their descendants are doing so fraudulently and against the IOEBA’S policies.
 All OEBs registered fraudulently will have their registration revoked as the IOEBA becomes aware of said registration and the breeder will be denied registration privileges with the IOEBA.